A small number of constants live in the built-in namespace. They are:

 cannot be reassigned (assignments to them, even as an attribute name, raise

-), so they can be considered “true” constants.
+SyntaxError), so they can be considered “true” constants.

-module (which is imported automatically during startup, except
+site module¶The site module (which is imported automatically during startup, except

-command-line option is given) adds several constants to the
+if the -S command-line option is given) adds several constants to the

 built-in namespace.
 They are useful for the interactive interpreter shell and